Send the link below via email or IMCopy

 See Ms. Gillis for more info!

-You must make your selections and your parents must lock them in by that date!
+You must make your selections and your parents must lock them in on Parent Connect by that date!
 First come, first served!

 Please ensure your parents log on to Parent Connect to lock-in your selections!